 And there’s still quite a bit of editing to be done, Star Trek it ain’t.
 But it’s better, by some distance, than anything I’ve used before.
 You can upload video as well as audio.

-Trint isn’t free, though you can try it out for nothing – a free trial of up to 30 minutes’ transcription is available.
+Trint isn’t free, though you can try it out for nothing – a free trial is available.
 Then you can opt for a pay-as-you-go tariff at 25c per minute (minimum one hour) or monthly tariffs starting at $40 for 3 hours of upload per month.
 Both are significantly cheaper than many rivals.

 Although the strides that voice recognition has made recently is frenetically fast, we’re still in the early stages.
 Trint has plenty of new features due in coming months, such as quickly creating captioned video.
 More features will doubtless follow.